Operation Bullpen: Background

 In the 1990s, Operation Foulball in San Diego began uncovering widespread forgeries of baseball memorabilia.

 After the FBI became aware that a large forgery ring was operating, they launched a joint investigation with the Internal Revenue Service (IRS).

 Wayne Bray, a memorabilia shop owner, met master forger Gregory Marino in 1994.
 The two became friends, and went into business selling forged Mickey Mantle autographs among other items.
 A large number of the forgeries were made by Marino, who could perfectly copy signatures on sight and worked 15 hours a day to produce forgeries.
-Marino estimated that he made over a million forgeries during their operation.
+Marino estimated that he made over one million forgeries during their operation.
 They went into business with former deputy sheriff, Stan Fitzgerald, a well known distributor of memorabilia on the East Coast.
 Over time, their forgery ring grew to include 20 individuals including several members of Marino's family.
 Marino's father produced lithograph paintings of athletes, which sold for much higher sums once Gregory Marino had added forged signatures to them.
 Another notable figure was John Olson, who forged around 10,000 autographs, the majority of which were Muhammad Ali.

 The forgers used a variety of methods to make their memorabilia appear authentic, including buying old books to use the aged paper inside for autographs, aging baseballs in shellac, storing memorabilia in bags of dog food to make them smell old, and using antique ink and pens to sign them.
 They made their businesses appear more legitimate by taking out ads on home shopping networks and in official trade publications.